Unvented hot water tanks are more popular than ever. Why should you choose an unvented cylinder?

 - Direct models – The water is heated by an immersion heater

-- Indirect models – The heat source, often a wet solar system or boiler, is located outside the tank.
+- Indirect models – The heat source, often a boiler, is located outside the tank.

 Unvented cylinders are fitted with outlet pipes that distribute hot water around the house.
 When you turn on the shower or a tap, the incoming cold water pressure displaces the already heated water.
 This pushes the hot water towards the open outlet, ensuring that every tap has reliable water pressure.